-Coros will iterate the Apex/Apex Pro which is a well-made Venu/Vivoactive competitor but lacking in smarts and trying to compete as a finely made and more sporty version in a crowded part of the market.
+Coros iterated the Apex/Apex Pro which is a well-made Venu/Vivoactive competitor but lacking in smarts and trying to compete as a finely made and more sporty version in a crowded part of the market.
 Just as Garmin might find issues in that space then so might Coros.
 Still, Coros is MUCH smaller so growth might be easier there for it at present.

 Polar has iterated almost all their range except the Unite.
 That one next but then what?
 Back to Vantage 3 in 2023?

 For Suunto, the next ‘obvious’ new watch is the Suunto 7 gen 2 (Wear OS) which would be the only possibility of a game-changer.
 Suunto has just iterated Suunto 5 to the 5 Peak.
-We also saw with Suunto 9 PEAK that Suunto is also considering a variety of case/screen sizes as well as new quality case materials to augment their usual approach that lets buyers customise their watch.
+We also saw with Suunto 9 PEAK and 9 PEAK Pro that Suunto is also considering a variety of case/screen sizes as well as new quality case materials to augment their usual approach that lets buyers customise their watch.
 My bet (no intel) is that Suunto will iterate a larger Suunto 9 with the new tech on the S9Peak and S5Peak and then iterate a larger Suunto 5 in 2023 rather than any new play with Wear OS.